gvwilson/teachtogether.tech/_chapters_en/joining.md

 people can use [[Wils2016](#CITE)].
 I hope you will choose to help us do the same for this book.
 If you are new to working this way:

-Start small.
+- **Start small.**
-: Fix a typo, clarify the wording of an exercise, correct or update a citation, or suggest a better example or analogy to illustrate some point.
+  Fix a typo, clarify the wording of an exercise, correct or update a citation, or suggest a better example or analogy to illustrate some point.

-Join the conversation.
+- **Join the conversation.**
-: Have a look at the issues and proposed changes that other people have already filed and add your comments to them.
+  Have a look at the issues and proposed changes that other people have already filed and add your comments to them.
 It's often possible to improve improvements, and it's a good way to introduce yourself to the community and make new friends.
 (To make this as easy as possible, we tag some issues and proposed changes as "Suitable for Newcomers" or "Help Wanted".)

-Discuss, then edit.
+- **Discuss, then edit.**
-: If you want to propose a large change, such as reorganizing or splitting an entire chapter, please file an issue that outlines your proposal and your reasoning and tag it with "Proposal".
+  If you want to propose a large change, such as reorganizing or splitting an entire chapter, please file an issue that outlines your proposal and your reasoning and tag it with "Proposal".
 We encourage everyone to add comments to these issues so that the whole